dwyl/PWA-Liveview/README.md

 In "userSocket.js", we use [Socket.onError](https://hexdocs.pm/phoenix/js/index.html#socketonerror).

-The error sent by the server is captured in this listener.
+The error sent by the server ("user_socket.ex") is captured in this listener.
 We trigger a `fetch("POST")` with credentials (the "refresh" cookie) and CSRF to the "/refresh" endpoint.
 It will renew the _access_token_ and the _refresh token_.

 We stop and reconnect the userSocket with the new credentials.